menawar/blockchain-developer-bootcamp-final-project/README.md

 # blockchain-developer-bootcamp-final-project

-This project is about a DAI staking mechanism whereby, the user receives AyaaToken as a reward for staking DAI in the contract.
+This project is all about DAI staking whereby, the user receives AyaaToken as a reward for staking DAI in the contract.
 Further, the user can purchase a ayaa NFT through the NFT factory named Boi.
 The AyaaTokens are sent to a lottery pool inside the Lottery contract.